-- The following mandatory qualifications: - Pearson Edexcel Level 3 Diploma in Civil Engineering for Technicians (Institution of Civil Engineers) - Pearson BTEC Level 3 Diploma in Civil Engineering (603/1217/8) - achieved English and Mathematics at level 2.
-For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. - portfolio based on KSBs assigned to assessment method two

-For the Technical project report with presentation and questions:
+- achieved the following mandatory qualification: - Pearson BTEC Level 3 Diploma in Civil Engineering (603/1217/8) - achieved English and mathematics at level 2.
+For those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. - apprentices must indicate their preferred civil engineering project subject focus which allows the EPAO to provide the most appropriate technical project brief to be issued at gateway. - for the technical project report with presentation and questioning: apprentices must indicate their preferred civil engineering project subject focus which allows the EPAO to provide the most appropriate technical project brief to be issued at gateway - for the professional discussion, the apprentice must have compiled and submitted a portfolio of evidence see requirements below